 - Managing technical interactions between external vendors, development teams, and stakeholders

-For the last 3 years, I’ve been working at Quicken Loans, architecting and developing Rocket Professional from pre-production all the way to live maintenance.
+For the 3 years prior, I worked at Quicken Loans, architecting and developing Rocket Professional from pre-production all the way to live maintenance.
 Rocket Professional is a first-to-market mortgage origination platform that allows a mortgage origination company to partner with entities who don’t usually originate loans, but are highly exposed to the process (e.g. realtors) and turn them into third-party originators.
 For those in FinTech, that probably sounds awesome.
 To those who aren’t as familiar, these videos explain the gains in detail: